 This professional is available for new clients.

 I am an experienced therapist offering both short and long-term work.

-I work largely with a ‘person-centred’ model of counselling, which means our sessions are led by you and not directed by me, however, I may incorporate different approaches such as Cognitive Behavioural Therapy - looking at how your thoughts may affect your feelings and behaviour, or psychodynamic theory where we examine how past experiences may be influencing you in the present.
-It will all depend on what you need and want at the time.
+I work integratively, that is, with a number of evidence-based theoretical models.
+For example, I may incorporate cognitive behavioural techniques - looking at how your thoughts may affect your feelings and behaviour, or psychodynamic work, where we examine how past experiences may be influencing you in the present.
+It will all depend on what you're bringing to a session at any given time.

-I have worked with a wide range of issues in the voluntary, charitable and private sectors and am also a former Royal London Hospital trained nurse with a background in complementary therapy, advice and advocacy work.
-My job is to give you the time and objectivity that friends and family often can’t give, especially if these relationships are problematic.
+I have worked with a wide range of issues within the charitable sector, NHS IAPT-contracted services, secondary care NHS mental health services (psychodynamic psychotherapy), education (age 16+) and the private sector (this includes EAP work).
+Within my role, I am able to give you the time and objectivity that friends and family often can’t give, especially if these relationships are problematic.
 Please do not hesitate to contact me for further information or to arrange an appointment.

 Training, qualifications & experience

 What is counselling?